 Imagine being able to not only transfer commercial goods from point a to point b autonomously, but also have the added advantage of knowing their exact location and other information, such as temperature?
 This advancement is made possible by the integration of asset tracking systems for commercial trucking.
 Let’s take a look at some of the key benefits to implementing this type of system.

-One of the most common needs in regards to asset tracking is being able to identify where inventory is located.
+One of the most common needs in regard to asset tracking is being able to identify where inventory is located.
 Companies want to know if inventory is in storage, on the road, or delivered.
 With an indoor asset tracking system companies can more easily identify the location of inventory inside a facility, while anything in transit can be located with an outdoor asset tracking system.

 That said, what if you want a system that tracks assets both indoors and outdoors?
 Many companies are no longer satisfied with buying two separate systems.
 Asset tracking technology has progressed to provide all-in-one solutions with the added flexibility of working both indoors and outdoors, while working freely between the two environments.